-During the late 1920s the Anglican Church sponsored a programme to promote immigration to Western Canada.
+During the late 1920s the Anglican Church sponsored a program to promote immigration to Western Canada.
 In return for passage, the immigrant would repay the fare by labouring on one of the cooperative farms.
 Young Frank saw an opportunity to improve his lot and found himself working on a modest farm near Wauchope, Saskatchewan.
 The work was hard but tolerable.
 Here he was to develop a deep love for animals, particularly horses.

-After a short period of leave he joined the Royal Bank of Canada where he worked 10 years in the Winnipeg Computer Processing Centre.
+After a short period of leave, he joined the Royal Bank of Canada where he worked 10 years in the Winnipeg Computer Processing Centre.
 He retired for a second time in September 1976.

 A strong supporter of Canadian Gunner institutions, he served for 21 years as president of the Winnipeg RCHA Association.
 He was a member of the Monarchist League of Canada and a member of Branch 100, the Royal Canadian Legion.
 He was also active in the Masonic Lodge and was a frequent contributor to The Quadrant, one The Royal Regiment’s “in-house” journals.
 His recollections, military vocabulary and unique way of looking at army life gave a special life and character to his stories of soldiering.